tjarratt/go-best-practices/README.md

 # Best Practices

 A collection of things I consider to be best practices in test-driven go development.
+This applies mainly to writing *applications* in Go, in particular JSON APIs, but can be extrapolated to command line tools, libraries and framework too.

 This was inspired by Can Berk Guder's [iOS best practices repo](https://github.com/cbguder/bestpractices).